CEED/libCEED/examples/nek/README.md

-   -h|-help     Print this usage information and exit -c|-ceed     Ceed backend to be used for the run (optional, default: /cpu/self) -e|-example  Example name (optional, default: bp1) -n|-np       Specify number of MPI ranks for the run (optional, default: 4) -b|-box      Specify the box geometry to be found in ./boxes/ directory (Mandatory)
+   -h|-help     Print this usage information and exit -c|-ceed     Ceed backend to be used for the run (optional, default: /cpu/self) -e|-example  Example name (optional, default: bp1) -n|-np       Specify number of MPI ranks for the run (optional, default: 1) -t|-test     Run in test mode (not on by default) -b|-box      Box case in boxes sub-directory found along with this script (default: 2x2x2) -clean       clean the examples directory
+   -m|-make     Make the examples
 ```
 The only mandatory argument is `-b` or `-box` which sets the box geometry to be
 used.
 This geometry should be found in `./boxes` directory.